oxidane/gluu/README.md

 ## Notes

 To add a file to a GLUU project, you must copy and adapt an existing file.
-Note that in multiple-files mode, only the new file needs to be renumbered to position the insertion.
+Note that in multiple-files mode, only the new file needs to be renumbered to the position of insertion.
 The file prefix "a[0-9]" should always be preserved.

-To create a new GLUU project, you should adapt the example project.
+To create a new GLUU-enabled application, it may be easier to adapt an existing one, like the included example.

+Latest version may be found here: [https://github.com/oxidane/gluu](https://github.com/oxidane/gluu).